fedora-ruby/gem-patch/README.md

 ## Description

 `gem-patch` is a RubyGems plugin that helpes to patch gems without manually opening and rebuilding them.
-It openes a given .gem file, extracts it, patches it with system "patch" command, clones its spec, updates the file list and builds the patched gem.
+It openes a given .gem file, extracts it, patches it with system `patch` command, clones its spec, updates the file list and builds the patched gem.

 ## Usage